TrinadhKatlagunta/zeotap-assignment/README.md

 # Zeotap Assignment

-This repository contains both assignments submitted for the Software Engineer Intern position at Zeotap by **Trinadh Katlagunta**.
+This repository contains both assignments submitted for the Software Engineer Intern position at Zeotap.

 ---